wmo-im/wis2box-training/documentation/docs/en/practical-sessions/datasets-with-access-control.md

 ![create-dataset-plugin-universal-txt](../assets/img/create-dataset-plugin-universal-txt.png)

-Finally submit the dataset, using the previously created authentication token, and check that the new dataset is created in the wis2box-webapp.
+Submit the dataset, using the previously created authentication token, and check that the new dataset is created in the wis2box-webapp.

 Check MQTT Explorer to verify that you receive the WIS2 Notification Message announcing the new Discovery Metadata record on the topic `origin/a/wis2/<your-centre-id>/metadata`.